+That I am often asked to help younger practitioners and students.
+It also gives me a bit more credibility when I have to be the "let's think about this" guy in the room.
 What do you know today that wish you'd known when you started your career?
 I would like to have known how rapidly the profession would change and how the means of direct communication with publics would so radically advance.
 What's the best advice related to public relations practice that you ever received?

-- 1) Don't get overwhelmed by technology.
-This is still, and will always be, a people business. - 2) You communicate by what you DO.
+Don't get overwhelmed by technology.
+This is still, and will always be, a people business.
+You communicate by what you DO.

-Becoming a PRSA Fellow is one of the greatest honors of my career.
+Today and tomorrow Becoming a PRSA Fellow is one of the greatest honors of my career.

-Edward R. Albanesi, APR, Fellow PRSA Class of 2004

-Retired (after serving as associate director of public relations for the Florida Farm Bureau; currently serving as a community columnist for Totally St. Augustine)

-Residence when inducted: Florida

-Current residence: Florida

-Prior to your induction, what were your expectations of membership in the College of Fellows?
+Edward R. Albanesi, APR, Fellow PRSA Class of 2004 Retired (after serving as associate director of public relations for the Florida Farm Bureau; currently serving as a community columnist for Totally St. Augustine) Residence when inducted: Florida Current residence: Florida Prior to your induction, what were your expectations of membership in the College of Fellows?
 How has that aligned with reality?